RobbieJennings/nix-config/docs/nixos-options.md

 ## auto-upgrade\.enable

-Whether to enable enables automatic update of nix flake from github\.
+Whether to enable automatic update of nix flake from github\.